MartinPyka/Parametric-Anatomical-Modeling/README.md

 ### Conversion into an artificial neural network simulation

 * CVS-export of connection/distance matrix for external use
-* Python data-import module for [NEST Framework](nest) available at **missing link**.
+* Python data-import module for [NEST Framework](nest) available at https://github.com/MartinPyka/Pam-Utils.

 [nest]: http://www.nest-initiative.org

 Installation
 ------------

-1. Download the latest official release ([a complete list can be found here](https://bitbucket.org/rub-hippo/parametric-anatomical-modeling/downloads)) or get a snapshot of [this GIT repository](https://bitbucket.org/rub-hippo/parametric-anatomical-modeling/src)
+1. Download the latest official release ([a complete list can be found here](https://github.com/MartinPyka/Parametric-Anatomical-Modeling/releases)) or get a snapshot of [this GIT repository](https://github.com/MartinPyka/Parametric-Anatomical-Modeling)

 2. Install the pam-folder as Add-On in Blender ([how to install an Add-On](http://wiki.blender.org/index.php/Doc:2.6/Manual/Extensions/Python/Add-Ons)).
 You can, for example, copy the pam-folder into the 2.X/scripts/addon-folder of your Blender version.
 If you downloaded the ZIP-file, you must only install the pam-folder as addon for Blender